cosmic-zip/hacker-heuristics/README.md

 3. **Deployment:** Set up dashboards and alerts in Splunk to visualize and monitor security events.
 4. **Usage:** Use the Splunk interface to analyze log data, create reports, and respond to security incidents.

+---

+### Unified Threat Management (UTM)
+UTM refers to a security solution that integrates multiple security services and features into a single device or service.
+This approach simplifies the protection of networks against a wide range of threats by consolidating them into a single management console.
+UTM typically includes:

+- **Firewall**: To prevent unauthorized access.
+- **Intrusion Detection and Prevention Systems (IDS/IPS)**: To monitor and block malicious activity.
+- **Antivirus and Antimalware**: To detect and remove malicious software.
+- **VPN**: For secure remote access.
+- **Web Filtering**: To block access to harmful websites.
+- **Spam Filtering**: To prevent phishing and spam emails.
+- **Application Control**: To monitor and control application usage.

+---

+### Privileged Access Management (PAM)
+PAM refers to the systems and processes used to manage and monitor the access of privileged users to critical resources.
+These users, often administrators, have elevated access rights that, if misused, could compromise the entire organization.
+PAM includes:

+- **Credential Management**: Securing and rotating passwords for privileged accounts.
+- **Session Monitoring**: Recording and monitoring sessions of privileged users.
+- **Access Control**: Limiting privileged access based on the principle of least privilege.
+- **Audit and Reporting**: Tracking and reporting on privileged access activities to ensure compliance.

+---

+### Cloud Access Security Broker (CASB)
+CASB is a security policy enforcement point placed between cloud service consumers and cloud service providers.
+It ensures that security policies are uniformly applied to access and use of cloud services.
+CASB functions include:

+- **Visibility**: Discovering and monitoring cloud service usage.
+- **Compliance**: Ensuring that cloud usage complies with regulatory requirements.
+- **Data Security**: Protecting sensitive data in the cloud through encryption, tokenization, and DLP (Data Loss Prevention).
+- **Threat Protection**: Identifying and mitigating cloud-based threats such as malware and unauthorized access.

+These technologies help organizations secure their networks, manage privileged access, and protect cloud environments.

 ## Basic Considerations

     TODO